How can a lesson be delivered online?

 How often should my son/daughter have an online lesson?

 Once a week is typical but there is no hard and fast rule here.
 It is common for tutees to increase the frequency of lessons nearer to important exams.
+Several of my students have had two or even three sessions per week.

 Is Skype the only method that you can use to communicate with your students?